 In order to place someone under arrest, police officers have to have probable cause to believe that someone committed a crime.
 This includes a law enforcement officer witnessing something they believe constitutes criminal activity, or as the result of an investigation where a judge issues an arrest warrant.
 Just because the police officer or judge believes that there is probable cause to arrest someone does not mean that an individual is guilty.
 That decision is left to the criminal court process.

 During an arrest, the police will generally take the person into custody, which may involve being searched, patted down, handcuffed, and put in the back of a police car.
 The suspect may or may not be read their Miranda rights, depending on the suspected criminal offense.
 Many people believe the police have to read them Miranda warnings during an arrest.
 However, the warning is only required for police questioning or interrogations.

-After an arrest, you may be taken to the jail and booked on criminal charges.
+After an arrest, you may be taken to jail and booked on criminal charges.
 This may involve taking your name and information, taking and cataloging personal property, a full body search, taking fingerprints, and a photo, or “mug shot.”
 Booking records are generally available to the public, and in some cases, newspapers or websites may even post information about individuals who were arrested, even if they have not been found guilty.1

 2. Will I Get Out on Bail or Bond?

 After the suspect has been booked, they may be able to get released on bail.
 This allows them to return to the community while waiting for their initial court hearing.
-If the suspect is considered a flight risk, they may be held in custody pending a hearing to depend whether they can be released on bail and how much the bail may be.
+If the suspect is considered a flight risk, they may be held in custody pending a hearing to decide whether they can be released on bail and how much the bail may be.
 Factors that affect the amount of bail and whether a suspect is a flight risk include: